jgafnea/disco-deb/README.md

 #### Naming things

-This is especially hard when there's ambiguity, like [in the fetching function](./assets/contents.png).
+Especially hard when there's ambiguity, like [in the fetching function](./assets/contents.png).
 Normally I'll rename something like `contents_` to point out that _this_ is the key element, and in this case, that meant the value being returned.
-I don't know if that's a good or bad practice, but it's something I picked up somewhere.
+I don't know if that's generally a good or bad idea, but it's something I picked up somewhere.

+#### Testing unhappy paths

+I forgot how tedious Mocking and network testing can be.
+Next time, I'll just test on live servers and wait for the 429. 🤡

 #### Documentation